BrennerLab/SIFTER/README.md

         python sifter_find_families.py -A ../examples/family_list.txt
         python sifter_gather_family_data.py -i ../example/family_list.txt ../example/fam_data

-    -If you already have the precomputed damily data and you want to keep the alignments and trees data (since Pfam database does not change so fast), but update the evidence annotations to most recent version, you may use the following:
+    -If you already have the precomputed family data and you want to keep the alignments and trees data (since Pfam database does not change so fast), but update the evidence annotations to most recent version, you may use the following: